 Travels in 1985-1986

-Italy: Teaching with the FSU Florence Program
+Italy: Teaching with the FSU Florence Program, and Homeward

 Teaching, Exploring, Skiing, and Researching in Italy (Fall Semester at the FSU Florence Overseas Study Center).
 Fall semester teaching from September 9-December 11 while living in Florence; field trips with faculty and students: Sienna and San Gimignano, Rome; Etruscan research trips and other tours with Diane and Darin: Tuscan hill towns, Oviedo, Tarquinia, Milan and Lake Como, Bologna and Venice, Elba, Pisa, Lugano, skiing in Cortina d’Ampezzo, etc.; drive to and stay in Paris (Dec.
 19-26); drive to Antwerp, Belgium to leave Volvo for shipping to Florida (Dec.
 27-28); train to and stay in London (Dec.
 28-Jan.
 3); fly to Tallahassee (Jan.
 3, 1986).